-- This project aims to create an online resource for staff including case studies and advice on designing an interdisciplinary module and embedding interdisciplinarity in digital education.
+- This project aimed to create an online resource for staff including case studies and advice on designing an interdisciplinary module and embedding interdisciplinarity in digital education.

-- The intention is to work on developing staff resources that are aligned to the strategic areas of Digital Education and Curriculum Design & Development.
-These will act as a database for disseminating successful cases of interdisciplinarity in online teaching and learning, as well as providing guidance on how to embed interdisciplinarity when designing modules and teaching.
+- The intention was to work on developing staff resources that are aligned to the strategic areas of Digital Education and Curriculum Design & Development.
+These acted as a database for disseminating successful cases of interdisciplinarity in online teaching and learning, as well as providing guidance on how to embed interdisciplinarity when designing modules and teaching.

 Dr Lauren Schrock (WMG)

 Project Team:Isabelle Deane (Engineering), Wiktoria Jeglinska (Education Studies), Ellie King (WMG), Jennifer Kitchen (IATL), Debbi Marais (WMS), Jo Wale (IATL)

 - Consolidated and promoted interdisciplinarity as a key component of the Warwick experience including online learning

 - Demonstrated its applicability to students, staff and disciplines

 - Removed barriers to student engagement through the provision of advice and information to staff on interdisciplinary learning opportunities.
 For example, advertising further learning and development opportunities, conferences, and participation in IATL modules